 Unless otherwise indicated, the artwork featured in this post is used with permission from La Galerie Walter Klinkhoff.

-Yet, both Maria Chadpelaine Félix-Antoine and Savard’s Menaud, maître-draveur, a novel literally intertwined with Maria Chapdelaine, as in a liturgical responsory, express nationalistic sentiments.
-But there is legitimate nationalism, attachment to one’s root, and somewhat hostile nationalism: nationalism as perceived in indépendantiste ideology.
+Félix-Antoine Savard’s Menaud, maître-draveur and Louis Hémon’s Maria Chapdelaine, are intertwined as in a liturgical responsory, expressing legitimate nationalism, attachment to one’s root, and somewhat aggressive nationalism.

 The Voice of Quebec: Maria Chapdelaine & Menaud

 As Maria is trying to decide whether she will marry Eutrope Gagnon, a cultivateur (a farmer) or leave for the United States as Lorenzo Surprenant’s wife, she hears inner voices, one of which is the voice of Quebec.
 The voix du Québec directs Maria to live as her mother lived.
 Jack Warwick[ii] has defined this voice as “l’appel du Nord,” the call of the north.
-The voice Maria hears no doubt resembles the voice her father, Samuel Chapdelaine, also heard when he went north to “make land.”
-I should think it is also the voice Menaud is hearing and has always heard.
+The voice Maria hears resembles that her father, Samuel Chapdelaine, also heard when he went north to “make land.”
+I should think it is also the voice Menaud is listening to and has always heard.
 Menaud is the main character in Savard’s Menaud, maître-draveur (1937).

-In Maria Chapdelaine, the voice of Quebec is a mélopée (from the Greek melopoia), a recitative and monotone chant, but in Menaud, l’appel du Nord is at times a tearful lament and at other times a visceral and angry scream.
+In Maria Chapdelaine, the voice of Quebec is a mélopée (from the Greek melopoia), a recitative and monotone chant.
+Still, in Menaud, l’appel du Nord is a tearful lament and, at other times, a visceral and angry scream.
 Menaud loves the land he has inherited from his forefathers.
-He loves its smell, its voice, its ‘wind in the willows,’ its rugged shape and the majestic Saguenay River.
+He loves its smell, voice, wind in the willows, rough shape, and majestic Saguenay River.

-So Menaud lives up the Saguenay River, as does Samuel Chapdelaine and as did Savard.
+So Menaud lives up the Saguenay River, as do Samuel Chapdelaine and Savard.
 Félix-Antoine Savard, an ordained priest, was born in Quebec City (1896), but he was raised in Chicoutimi and died (1982) in Charlevoix, where he had founded the parish of Clermont.

 Menaud’s Story: the Plot of the Novel

-Menaud is, first and foremost, a draveur, or river driver.
-All his life he has driven wood down the river dancing atop the wood boxed in so it is transformed into rather fragile rafts.
-But Menaud is also an agriculteur, a voyageur, a coureur de(s) bois and a hunter.
+Menaud is, first and foremost, a draveur or river driver.
+He has driven wood down the river all his life, dancing atop the wood boxed in so it is transformed into somewhat fragile rafts.
+But Menaud is also an agriculteur, a voyageur, a coureur des bois and a hunter.
 A widower, he lives in his grey house with Marie, his daughter, and Joson, a son he will lose to the river but not the Saguenay.
 Joson, Menaud’s son, drowns in the Malbaie (formerly: Murray Bay).

 Le Délié: the first Suitor

-However, Menaud and his neighbours in Mainsal (main sale means: dirty hand) are also on the verge of losing access to their mountain, a mountain that has provided them with part of their sustenance since the early days of New France.
+Menaud and his neighbours in Mainsal (the main sale means: dirty hand) are on the verge of losing access to their mountain, a mountain that has provided sustenance since the early days of New France.
 The mountain has been rented out to Englishmen by le Délié (the unattached).
 Lier is to bind, as in to link.

 The same Délié has also made plans to marry Marie when winter comes.
 He tells Menaud that, as his father-in-law, he will be allowed to go to the mountain.
-Menaud is therefore mourning his son and knows that his daughter plans to marry le Délié.
+Menaud is mourning his son and knows his daughter plans to marry le Délié.
 Having lost his son, he is about to lose his daughter.
-Finally, he and his people have lost their mountain, not so much to Englishmen as to le Délié‘s greed and lack of respect for his roots.
-The mountain did not belong to anyone in particular, but le Délié will be renting it and making money.
-We are witnessing faithlessness from within.
+Finally, he and his people have lost their mountain, not so much to Englishmen as to le Délié’s greed and lack of respect for his roots.
+The mountain did not belong to anyone, but le Délié would be renting it, making money.
+We are witnessing faithlessness.

 Alexis le Lucon: a second suitor